Water-Wise Gardening: Practical Ways to Conserve Water and Restore the Land

 By Rosie I. and the Garden Center Team

-Water is one of the most valuable resources in any landscape.
-Any gardener who wants to employ restorative gardening practices at home makes a point of looking at their water usage.
-Conserving water isn’t just about using less—it’s about using water more strategically.
-The goal is to make sure that as much water as possible remains in the soil to support plant life, and that it is allowed to move through the landscape naturally.
+Water is one of the most important things in any garden.
+Any gardener who wants to employ restorative gardening practices at home may want to pay attention to how they use water.
+Conserving water isn't just about using less—it's about using water in a smart way.
+The goal is to ensure that as much water as possible remains in the soil to support plant life and to allow it to move through the garden naturally.

-One of the most effective water-saving strategies is actually how you build your healthy soil.
-Soil rich in organic matter acts like a sponge, holding moisture longer and reducing runoff.
-Two methods to achieve this are by adding compost and by incorporating a well-aged mulch.
-Mulch is plant debris made up of grass cuttings, wood chips, fallen leaves, and other organic matter that can be found in your area.
-Mulch improves soil structure, discourages weeds (which compete with other plants for water), and allows plant roots to access water more efficiently.
+One of the best ways to save water is to build healthy soil.
+Soil with lots of organic matter works like a sponge.
+It holds moisture longer and prevents runoff.
+Two methods to achieve this are adding compost and incorporating well-aged mulch.
+Mulch is made from things like grass clippings, wood chips, and fallen leaves.
+Mulch improves soil structure, keeps weeds down, and helps plant roots get water more easily.
 It also serves as ground cover that prevents evaporative water loss.
-Even small improvements to soil health can significantly reduce how often you need to water.
+Even small improvements to soil health can cut down on how much water is used.

 How and when you water also makes a difference.
-Watering deeply and less frequently encourages roots to grow downward, making plants more resilient during dry periods.
+Watering deeply, but not too often.
+This helps roots grow deeper and makes plants stronger during dry times.
 Early morning watering reduces evaporation and helps prevent fungal issues.
 Drip irrigation or soaker hoses deliver water directly to the soil, minimizing waste and runoff.

-Regenerative gardeners also look at how water moves through the site.
+Gardeners can also look at how water moves through the space.
 Simple earthworks like swales (wide, shallow channels dug into the ground), and contour beds slow down rainwater and allow it to soak in rather than wash away.
-Even directing rainwater runoff from your roof into garden beds or rain barrels can capture valuable water that would otherwise be lost.
+Even directing rainwater runoff from your roof into garden beds or rain barrels can save water that would otherwise be lost.

 Leaving the soil uncovered or overly compacted increases water loss.
 Avoid excessive tilling, which breaks down soil structure and reduces its ability to hold moisture.
-Instead, use gentle planting methods and let roots, worms, and microbes do the work.
+Instead, use gentle planting methods and let roots, worms, and tiny living things in the soil do the work.

 Planting with California Natives